James Reckitt Hull Children’s Book Award 2019

 Now in its twelfth year, the James Reckitt Hull Children’s Book Award introduces young people to new writers and titles they might not normally pick up.

 This year's shortlist includes:

 KS2 Award (7-11 year olds)

 - The Polar Bear Explorers’ Club by Alex Bell

 - The Boy at the Back of the Blass by Onjali Q Rauf

 KS3 (11 -14 year olds)

-Two awards ceremonies will take place in April (KS3) and June (KS2) when children are invited to hear from the writers, share their opinions of the books and vote for their winning title.
+Children are invited to hear from the writers, share their opinions of the books and choose their favourite title in an exciting live vote.
 The votes are collated on the day and a specially commissioned artwork is presented to the winning writer.